papercutter0324/SpeakingEvals/README.md

+# Understanding What Is Happening
+Some users may be a little nervous about what is happening, especially after being asked to enable Macros and (for MacOS users) getting a bunch of file & folder permission pop-ups.
+For those who are curious, I have uploaded the source code here.

+ThisWorkbook.vba - This is the code that takes all the data you entered and generates unique PDFs for each student.
+Worksheet.vba - This is the code that automatically coverts numbers and lowercase letters into the expected letter grades SpeakingEvals.applescript - (Will be uploaded soon.)
+This is the code that extends what Excel can do on MacOS.

+Note that you do not need these files; the first two are embedded in the Excel file, and SpeakingEvals.applescript is converted into a format that MacOS will natively understand.
+These files are just here for your reference and curiousity.

-# SpeakingEvals
+# SpeakingEvals.scpt
+This is an optional file that will extend what Excel can do when generating the reports.
+It will give various options such as loading 'Speaking Evaluation Template.docx' from a different location, saving the generated PDFs to a different folder, and other features to make the experience smoother for MacOS users.
+Again, it is completely optional.
-This file is required for the Excel to be able to automatically generate the speaking evaulations on MacOS computers.
-However, because of Apple's security policies, the file needs to be installed in a directory that is usually hidden from most users.
+If you wish to install the file, it needs to be installed in a directory that is usually hidden from most users.
 The good news, though, is that it is very easy to move the file into the correct directory.

 ## DOWNLOADING & INSTALLATION
 ### Automated Method (Recommend)